 Alternatively, if a FIF exemption applies then the dividend would be taxable at the NZ Investor's marginal rate.
-However, the payment on winding up would not constitute a taxable dividend to the extent the syndicate has "available subscribed capital" applying for the transaction.
-This is effectively the amount of capital remaining in the syndicate which arose from the subscription of the units and has not since been distributed.
+However, the payment on winding up would not constitute a taxable dividend to the extent RDP 11 has 'available subscribed capital' applying for the transaction.
+This is effectively the amount of capital remaining in RDP 11 which arose from the subscription of the units and has not since been distributed.